syl20bnr/spacemacs-elpa-mirror/gnu/arbitools-readme.txt

 - Insert player. - Native

+- Insert bye. - Native

-- Get the pairing or results of a round - Native
+- Get the pairing list or results of a round - Native

 - Get the list of the players - Native